 It is the responsibility of a practice’s AR management to keep track of their AR collection period and to make sure that the payments are collected within the given time frame.
 Make sure you keep an eye on your practice’s accounts receivable collection period so as to monitor its performance and growth at every point without making any mistakes.
 It also helps your practice in implementing strict rules or policies for collecting timely payment from your patients without any difficulties by tracking trends that may show continued payment delays or unpaid claims by certain patients.

 It’s important to understand that claims with accounts receivable collection periods of more than 60 or 90 days are at a high risk of going unpaid, which can greatly hit the overall revenue of the practice.
 Therefore, it becomes important to limit your accounts receivable collection period to below 50 days.
-If claims take more than 50 days to process, then strict measures need to be taken to collect the payments on time so to reduce unpaid claims and ensure that the functioning of the practice is not affected.
+If claims take more than 50 days to process, then strict measures need to be taken to collect the payments on time so as to reduce unpaid claims and ensure that the functioning of the practice is not affected.

 Do not forget that as the revenue of the practice gets hit, the quality of facilities in your dental practice also gets affected.
-Complete payment of receivables translates to increased cash flow, leading to better quality of patient care.
-Have your accounts receivable collection period minimized to the lowest so as to prevent revenue leakage.
+Complete payment of accounts receivables translates to increased cash flow, leading to better quality of patient care.
+Have your accounts receivable collection period minimized to the lowest so as to prevent maximum in revenue leakage.

 It can also help you determine the effectiveness of your RCM and work on the areas that need improvement.
 It shows how well your collection policies are working out, whether they are helping your practice or not, so that you can work accordingly.
 You can continuously monitor your accounts receivable collection period and compare it with your previous years to check the performance status of your practice for points of improvement.